ACB contests

 The ACB contests are the 3-point shootout and slam dunk contests held by the Liga ACB, the top-tier level professional club basketball league in the country of Spain.

 History

 From 1986 through 2003, these contests were celebrated during the ACB League's weekend festival, which was called Showtime ACB, and which included the Liga ACB Stars Match (Spanish All-Star Game).
-From 1992 to 1994, this weekend was organized by ULEB.
+From 1992 to 1994, this weekend was organized by ULEB, which held the ULEB All-Star Game.
 In 1992 and 1993, it was contested between the Spanish ACB League's all-stars and the Italian League's all-stars.
 While the French League's all-stars also joined in the contest in the 1994.
 After the 2003, the ACB decided not to organize the All-Star Game anymore.

 Since 2004, the Liga ACB's slam dunk and 3 point shootout contests are played during the Spanish Supercup, with the exception of 2011, when they weren't organized, and 2012, when it was celebrated during the presentation of the league, in the headquarters of Endesa, the league's main sponsor.